 Unfortunately, the plan failed and Hitler committed suicide nine months later, doing what so many others had attempted to do.
 Despite having an obviously predictable ending, the movie is fast-paced without relying on soap-opera drama to get it through.
 Image credit: Valkyrie

 Over one million people, deemed “undesirable” by the Nazis, died at Auschwitz during the Holocaust.
-It was rare enough to survive, however escape was impossible.
+It was rare enough to survive, and escape was impossible.
 There were only around 800 known escape attempts, with only about 144 successful tries.
 I first read Rudolf Vrba’s story in The Auschwitz Escape by Joel C. Rosenberg.

 Rudolf Vrba and Alfred Wetzler made their daring escape by hiding in a woodpile Because the Germans only searched for escape prisoners for 72 hours, they waited for three days before setting out on their actual escape.
 After 15 days of traveling across Poland, the two found freedom in Slovakia, and spread the news about the horrors of Auschwitz in the Vrba-Wetzler report.
 Eventually, over 100,000 Jewish lives were saved by their incredible act of courage.
 Grab a study guide on PBS, and watch it for free on there too. (it’s a docudrama, not a movie)

 Holocaust Movies for High Schoolers and Adults

-These are some Holocaust movies that I really enjoyed, but that are rated R for violence and profanity.
+These are some Holocaust movies that I really enjoyed, but they are rated R for violence and profanity.
 In each of the films, I felt the positives outweighed the negatives.

 With an incredible, haunting soundtrack, The Pianist is the true story of one Jewish pianist’s survival during the Holocaust.
 The story follows through his struggles, from his freedoms being stripped away to hiding out during the remaining months of the war.
 Adrian Brody offers a brilliant performance, which earned him a well deserved Oscar.